nhsengland/virtual-wards-draft-standards/5_Assurance.md

 # 5. Assurance

-Implementations of this standard are to be owned and assured locally by the organisations sending and receiving the data.
+Implementations of this guidance are to be owned and assured locally by the organisations sending and receiving the data.

 > *Note that all information on this page is intended as **guidance only**.
 NHS England is not responsible for assuring solutions.*